Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce

 \subsection{The clock's Hamiltonian point of view}

-Alternatively, one can introduce time as a new degree of freedom attached to an observer's worldline $x^\mu(\lambda)$ and governed by a suitable Hamiltonian~\cite{Witten:2023xze}.
-Whatever detailed microphysics is used to measure time---typically, some periodical physical process---this should distill into an effective coarse grained degree of freedom $\ti$ whose classical equations of motion reads
+One can introduce proper time as a new degree of freedom attached to an observer's worldline $x^\mu(\lambda)$ and governed by a suitable Hamiltonian~\cite{Witten:2023xze} (see also~\cite{Lawrie:2010fg}).
+Whatever detailed microphysics is used to measure time---typically, some periodic physical process---this should distill into an effective coarse grained degree of freedom $\ti$ whose classical equations of motion reads

 In other words, at least classically, $\ti$ should behave as the proper invariant length along the worldline.
 Concretely, this is achieved by attaching to the worldline a canonical pair $(\ti,p_\ti)$, with action